DTG : Diffusion-based Trajectory Generation for Mapless Global Navigation: Approach

 The current loss function only trains the diffusion model to imitate the ground truth trajectories, and we still need to add constraints to train the generated trajectories only in traversable areas.
 However, because the diffusion model denoises the Gaussian distribution step by step, we cannot directly add the traversability constraint in each step or the training gets sabotaged.
 Thus, we propose an adaptive strategy to add the traversability constraints.

 where $d(\cdot)$ calculates the distance between the current waypoint $w_m$ in $\hat{\btau}_t$ and its nearest non-traversable area The distance function clips the value to $[0-1]$ meters.
 We sample t from the diffusion step buffer $\b_t$, which stores the currently available diffusion steps.
-As shown in Algorithm \ref{alg:adaptive_schedule}, $i$ is the index of training epochs and $N_t=10$ is the maximum step number to apply to the traversability loss. $l_d(t-1)$ calculate the average of $5$ last recorded diffusion loss values at step $t-1$.
+As shown in Algorithm \ref{alg:adaptive_schedule}, $m_\theta(\cdot)$ is the neural network model and $\theta$ represents the parameters. $i$ is the index of training epochs and $N_t=10$ is the maximum step number to apply to the traversability loss. $l_d(t-1)$ calculate the average of $5$ last recorded diffusion loss values at step $t-1$.
 If the average loss value is smaller than the threshold $H_d$, we add this step to the step buffer $\b_t$.
 We increase the range of diffusion steps incrementally to adapt the training of traversability to the training of ground truth trajectories.
-Finally, we have the total loss function for DTG: $\cl = \cl_d + \beta \cl_t$, where $\beta$ is a hyperparameter.
+Finally, we have the total loss function for DTG: $\cl = \beta_1\cl_d + \beta_2 \cl_t$, where $\beta$ represents hyperparameters.